WE'RE ABOUT TO UPGRADE YOUR EXPERIENCE

 Applicants must have at least 2 full years of Pastoral experience since ordination or equivalent.

-Note: All methods of entry for this role require your qualifications to be endorsed by the Directorate of Naval Category Management.
+Note: All methods of entry for this role require your qualifications to be endorsed by the Directorate of Navy Category Management.
 If found satisfactory through this assessment, your Case Manager will be advised that you satisfy the minimum education standards and your application will be progressed.
 Your Case Manager will organise this process for you.

 Medical & Fitness